-Rosenfeld Injury Lawyers can provide detailed information to individuals affected by the recalled Stryker hip replacement products on the recall statute of limitations and extensions to file a lawsuit.
-Rosenfeld Injury Lawyers is a Chicago-based law firm that represents individuals across the country affected by a defective medical device– including an extensive list of clients with metal-on-metal hip implants.
+Rosenfeld Injury Lawyers LLC can provide detailed information to individuals affected by the recalled Stryker hip replacement products on the recall statute of limitations and extensions to file a lawsuit.
+Rosenfeld Injury Lawyers LLC is a Chicago-based law firm that represents individuals across the country affected by a defective medical device– including an extensive list of clients with metal-on-metal hip implants.
 As patient advocates, our attorneys can provide information concerning hip complications, treatment options and all available legal options.

 The law firm offers advice, counsel, and services with no upfront fees.
 Working on contingency, the team of skilled attorneys can evaluate the claim, develop a case and file a lawsuit to seek adequate compensation for medical bills, lost wages, damages, pain, and suffering.
 Call (888) 424-5757 to speak with an attorney today, before the statute of limitations on filing a Stryker lawsuit expires.